casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/testing-session-code.md

 ### Defining The Constants

 The names of the runtime arguments are defined as constants.
-It is mandatory to use the exact names as in the original contract class to define these constants.
+Using the exact names as in the original contract class is mandatory to define these constants.
 These are dictated by the arguments specified by the session code.
 If your session code takes in different arguments, you should define them as constants at this point.

 ```rust
 const ASSOCIATED_ACCOUNT_HASH: AccountHash = AccountHash::new([1u8; 32]); // hash of the associated account